AVL Trees in Clojure

 (and (is-right-case? tree) (< (factor (:left tree)) 0)))

-With these conditions now locatable, we can apply the desired tree rotations which can be seen visualised in the diagrams above.
+With these conditions now identifiable, we can apply the desired tree rotations, as visualised in the diagrams above.

 (defn balance [{:keys [el left right] :as tree}]